 V. (Generalized) Atonic Seizures (Also called Drop Attacks)

 Description: A person suddenly collapses and falls.
-After 10 seconds to a minute, they recover, regaining consciousness and can stand and walk again.
-These are of the most sudden and surprising seizures for bystanders.
+After 10 seconds to a minute, they recover; regaining consciousness and can stand and walk again.
+This type of seizure can result in injury due to sudden falling.

 What it is not: Clumsiness, normal childhood “stage”, lack of good walking skills (child), drunkenness or acute illness (adult)